Times change and my website needed to change too. To see the 2020 update of this page click this link

-To see what normal blood and urine values are for your pet, go here
+To see what normal blood and urine values are, go here

-For an explanation of causes of most abnormal blood and urine tests go here
+For an explanation of causes of most abnormal blood and urine tests, go here

-To see how tests are often grouped, go here
+To see how tests are grouped, go here

 The RDW is not a stand-alone test.
 I do not put much faith in its ability to differentiate one cause of anemia from another.
-But it does add a bit to the evidence - if the rest of your pet’s blood work agrees with what is generally accepted as the causes of abnormal RDW:MCV relationships.
+But it does add a bit of evidence - if the rest of your pet’s blood work agrees with what is generally accepted as the causes of abnormal RDW:MCV relationships.

-High RDW can also occur in iron deficiency anemia.
+High RDW can also occur with iron deficiency anemia.
 In those cases, the MCV is often low.

-A combination of the above causes can also be responsible for an elevated RDW in your dog or cat.
+A combination of several causes can also be responsible for an elevated RDW in your dog or cat.